JPOonGIT/Plagiarism_Detection/README.md

 - The function [import_verification()](https://github.com/JPOonGIT/Plagiarism_Detection/blob/27c7b38f5da789420e1fb8f258329d002dfa97cd/Doc_import.py#L56)  is the import function for the second dataset.
 It needs also the base path of the training and test data as input.
 The Output will be four lists with the training/test labels and features
 - The [text_preprocessing()](https://github.com/JPOonGIT/Plagiarism_Detection/blob/27c7b38f5da789420e1fb8f258329d002dfa97cd/Doc_import.py#L102) is function for the second task.
 It needs the paths of the trainings or test data as input.
 The output will be a dictionary with the `ids` of the texts paired with the label `same` which indicates if a texts is from the same author.
 So the output will be ID:"0" or ID:"1".
 Additionally you the function returns list with the texts of the json file, if the id is in same_author.

-We also use different functions to preprocess the data for
+We also use different functions to preprocess the data for the model:
+- The function [preprocessing()](https://github.com/JPOonGIT/Plagiarism_Detection/blob/4f4ff1b7887a15bfd4ae559c8cf66a9576c72240/Data_Preprocessing.py#L1) gets the text data as input and transformes the input into a tensor, which is returned.
+- The function [processing_taks1_binary()](https://github.com/JPOonGIT/Plagiarism_Detection/blob/4f4ff1b7887a15bfd4ae559c8cf66a9576c72240/Data_Preprocessing.py#L10) and processing_task2_binary both transform the labels from the supervised data into binary format and returns it.